NREL/EnergyPlus/design/FY2022/NFP-Latent_Sizing.md

 The zone latent load is independent of zone sensible load, save any dependence of moist air properties (specific heat) on resultant load calculations.
 I assume zone sensible loads will change slightly if zone humidity ratio changes during sizing (i.e., zone humidity will now be held constant).
 I intend to prove that assumption, and that the changes are small.

 The proposed result of zone sizing is to record both a zone sensible mass flow rate and sensible load, and a latent mass flow rate and latent load.
 These time series data are the basis for zone and air system component sizing.
 With the addition of zone latent load sizing calculations other components should be more accurately sized to meet the imposed loads (e.g., DOAS systems or zone/air system cooling coils).

+The initial approach will be to choose a load and mass flow rate based on user inputs.
+The chosen data will be stored in the FinalZoneSizing.DesCoolMassFlowRate and FinalZoneSizing.DesCoolVolFlow variables (same for heating) at the end of the sizing calculation.
+This method is chosen simply to avoid carrying multiple variables throughout component sizing.
+Changes to code due to the addition of latent sizing would be complete at the end of zone sizing.